Venkata-Shiv/Venkata-Shiv/README.md

 👋 Hi, I’m Venkata Siva Krishna

-👀 I’m currently working for Remitly Inc as a Lead QA Engineer
+👀 I’m currently working for Remitly Inc as a Senior Software QA Engineer

 🌱 I’m working on Detox and Javascript to Automate native mobile applications